PYBrulin/UAV-Tello-Simulator/README.md

         cd DJITelloPy
         pip install -e .

-  When you will need interact with a physical _Tello_, you'll need to use the original/official branch.
+  When you will need to interact with a physical _Tello_, you'll need to use the original/official branch.
 You will simply need to uninstall and reinstall the package from PyPi:

         pip uninstall djitellopy
         pip install djitellopy